-CH: Is there a message in each book that you want readers to grasp?
+CH: Is there a message in your book that you want readers to grasp?

 CH: What can we expect next from you?

-CH: For my audience, where are your books sold?
+CH: For my audience, where is your book sold?

 CH: Any closing remarks?

-CH: Thank you so much, Sharon K. Miller, for taking time out of your very busy writing schedule to join me and my blog followers.
+CH: Thank you so much, Alan Geik, for taking time out of your very busy writing schedule to join me and my blog followers.
 It has been a real pleasure discussing your book with my audience.
 And readers, if you’re like me and would enjoy this book.
 I suggest you pick up a copy at your earliest convenience.

-Note: Photos/Clip art are compliments of the Internet, Sharon K. Miller and Cheryl Holloway.
+Note: Photos/Clip art are compliments of the Internet, Alan Geik and Cheryl Holloway.

 Don’t Keep this Blog a Secret…Tell Your Friends about it!